How are children chosen for sponsorship?

 Can I send gifts to my sponsored child?

 Some sponsors want to express their love for their sponsored child by sending gifts during special occasions.
-Well- intended gifts can also be an added cost when there is a need to pay delivery cost especially for big parcels.
+Well- intended gifts can also be an added cost when there is a need to pay the delivery cost, especially for big parcels.

 The best way to help your sponsored child is through your monthly sponsorship.
 This together with your messages of support and encouragement will definitely show that you care.